richhl/webgoat-vm/README.md

 #webgoat-vm

-Play around with hacking a deliberately insecure web application.

-This Virtual Machine setup for WebGoat 7.0 uses  ***VagrantUP Virtual Machine*** to download Ubuntu and install Tomcat Server and the WebGoat application.
+This Virtual Machine setup for WebGoat - WECARE LTD. uses  ***VagrantUP Virtual Machine*** to download Ubuntu and install Tomcat Server and the WebGoat application.
 It's ready for practicing penetration testing once booted within minutes!

 When the virtual machine boots, WebGoat and it's dependancies are installed and ready to play with on:

 http://127.0.0.1:50000/WebGoat

-##Introduction

-### What is WebGoat?

-[WebGoat](https://www.owasp.org/index.php/Category:OWASP_WebGoat_Project) is a deliberately insecure web application maintained by OWASP designed to teach web application security lessons.
-You can install and practice with WebGoat in either J2EE (this page) or [WebGoat for .Net] in ASP.NET.
-In each lesson, users must demonstrate their understanding of a security issue by exploiting a real vulnerability in the WebGoat applications.
-For example, in one of the lessons the user must use SQL injection to steal fake credit card numbers.
-The application is a realistic teaching environment, providing users with hints and code to further explain the lesson.

 ### What is VagrantUP